wjgilmore/dreamfactory-book/README.md

 ## About this Guide

-This guide consists of seven chapters, covering the following topics:
+This guide consists of nine chapters, covering the following topics:

 ### [Chapter 1.
 Introducing REST and DreamFactory](docs/chapter01.md)